writing

 Special Sauce

-You may notice that the above examples don’t have the same clarity as published NeRFs.
-This is no accident, beyond just training time, state-of-the-art performance when optimising these densely connected networks requires a few additional techniques.
+The above examples lack the clarity of published NeRFs.
+Beyond training time, state-of-the-art performance requires a few additional techniques.

 Held-out Viewing Directions

-Rather than adding viewing direction to the original input to the function, it is best to leave the directions out of the first 4 layers.
-This reduces the number of view-dependent (often floating) artifacts that occur from a premature optimisation of a view-dependent feature before realising the underlying spatial structure.
+Leave viewing direction out of the first 4 layers.
+This reduces view-dependent (often floating) artifacts that occur when the model prematurely optimizes view-dependent features before learning spatial structure.

 Fourier Transforms

-In the original NeRF implementation, the input to the neural network is not the raw RGB images and viewpoints, but rather a transformed representation using Fourier features.
-Fourier transforms are a mathematical tool that decompose a signal into its constituent frequencies.
-In the context of NeRFs, applying Fourier features to the input coordinates allows the network to capture high-frequency details that are essential for representing fine structures and textures.
+The original NeRF doesn’t use raw RGB images and viewpoints as input — it transforms them using Fourier features.
+Fourier transforms decompose signals into constituent frequencies.
+Applying Fourier features to input coordinates lets the network capture high-frequency details essential for fine structures and textures.

 The precise mechanism to utilise Fourier features is to apply a pre-processing step to transform the position into sinusoidal signals of exponential frequencies.